icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 -   [Docker for novices](https://www.youtube.com/watch?v=xsjSadjKXns) An introduction to Docker for developers and testers who have never used it.
 (Video 1h40, recorded linux.conf.au 2019 — Christchurch, New Zealand) by Alex Clews.
 -   [Docker Hands-on Labs](https://labex.io/skilltrees/docker) A structured Docker skill tree with 100 beginner-friendly hands-on labs by LabEx.
 -   [Docker katas](https://github.com/eficode-academy/docker-katas) A series of labs that will take you from "Hello Docker" to deploying a containerized web application to a server.
--  [Docker Latest Tutorial](https://www.techgeekbuzz.com/tutorial/docker/what-is-docker/) — This is a series of latest docker tutorial, where you can learn what is docker, docker lifecycle, how to run Nginx Web Server in Docker?, how to run mysql on docker container, how to use Python on doceker and many other important topics.
+-  [Docker Latest Tutorial](https://www.techgeekbuzz.com/tutorial/docker/what-is-docker/) — This is a series of latest docker tutorial, where you can learn what is docker, docker lifecycle, how to run Nginx Web Server in Docker?, how to run mysql on docker container, how to use Python on docker and many other important topics.
 -   [Docker simplified in 55 seconds](https://www.youtube.com/watch?v=vP_4DlOH1G4): An animated high-level introduction to Docker.
 Think of it as a visual tl;dr that makes it easier to dive into more complex learning materials.
 -   [Docker Training](https://training.mirantis.com) :heavy_dollar_sign:
 -   [Docker Tutorial for Beginners (Updated 2019 version)](https://hashnode.com/post/docker-tutorial-for-beginners-cjrj2hg5001s2ufs1nker9he2) — In this Docker tutorial, you'll learn all the basics and learn how you can containerize Node.js and Go applications.
 Even if you aren't familiar with these languages it should be easy for you to follow this tutorial and use any other language.
 -   [Learn Docker](https://github.com/dwyl/learn-docker): step-by-step tutorial and more resources (video, articles, cheat sheets) by [@dwyl](https://github.com/dwyl)
 -   [Learn Docker (Visually)](https://pagertree.com/learn/docker) - A beginner-focused high-level overview of all the major components of Docker and how they fit together.
 Lots of high-quality images, examples, and resources.
 -   [Play With Docker](https://training.play-with-docker.com/): PWD is a great way to get started with Docker from beginner to advanced users.
 Docker runs directly in your browser.
--   [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This spanish guide contains the use of basic docker commands with real life examples.
+-   [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This Spanish guide contains the use of basic docker commands with real life examples.
 -   [Practical Introduction to Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction) The landscape for container technologies is larger than just docker.
 Without a good handle on the terminology, It can be difficult to grasp the key differences between docker and (pick your favorites, CRI-O, rkt, lxc/lxd) or understand what the Open Container Initiative is doing to standardize container technology.
 -   [Setting Python Development Environment with VScode and Docker](https://github.com/RamiKrispin/vscode-python): A step-by-step tutorial for setting up a dockerized Python development environment with VScode, Docker, and the Dev Container extension.
 -   [The Docker Handbook](https://docker-handbook.farhan.dev/) An open-source book that teaches you the fundamentals, best practices and some intermediate Docker functionalities.
 The book is hosted on [fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook) and the projects are hosted on [fhsinchy/docker-handbook-projects](https://github.com/fhsinchy/docker-handbook-projects) repository.